simone-pusceddu/witboost-hasura-output-port-template/README.md

 To get information on how to use this template, refer to this [document](./docs/index.md).

+### Component Testing

+To verify the component before deploying it along with the Data Product, the component needs to be tested against a CUE Policy defined for a [Hasura Output Port](./policies/hasura.cue).
+This policy needs to be defined inside the **Governance** section of the Witboost Platform.

+For more information, please refer to the [official documentation](https://docs.witboost.agilelab.it/docs/p1_user/p5_managing_policies/p5_1_overview).

 ## License

 This project is available under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0); see [LICENSE](LICENSE) for full details.